 All Travelers seeking reimbursement for travel expenses incurred for the performance of official duties must seek reimbursement via Georgia Tech’s financial management system.
 Travelers must obtain authorization to travel, via Spend Authorization, prior to traveling on behalf of Georgia Tech.
 Learn more about Authorization of Travel requirements here.

-The Traveler’s supervisor, and department head or Dean must review and approve or deny all expense reports.
+The Traveler’s manager, cost center manager (or their delegate) and driver worktag manager(s) must review and approve or deny all expense reports.
 Travelers may not process or approve their own expense report.
 Approval of the expense report indicates that the travel expense was authorized, reasonable, allowable, and that the claim is complete and accurate.
 In no case is a subordinate authorized to approve an expense report for their supervisor or manager.

 Travelers can only be reimbursed for their travel expenses and cannot be reimbursed for other Traveler’s expenses.
 State reporting of travel expenses requires that reimbursement to an Traveler covers only those expenses pertaining to that specific and individual employee's expenses.